A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Additional Results

 \subsection{The Robust Relationship between Generalization Score and Entropy}

 In \Cref{fig:Gen_score}, we plot the results on CIFAR-10 datasets, demonstrating the dataset size-independent relationship between generalization score and estimated entropy.
-This subsection further incorporates the results from FFHQ and the accumulate paradigm.
+This subsection further incorporates the results from FFHQ and the accumulate paradigm to show a more general relation.

 Specifically, we conduct the self-consuming loop for FFHQ with dataset sizes of $8,192$, $16,384$, and $32,768$.
 Besides, we also include the results from \Cref{App:gen2mem-accumulate}.
 Combining those, we show a more robust relationship in \Cref{fig:gen_entropy_acc}, where all the points align around the red dashed line.
 This result suggests that the entropy of the training dataset is a dataset-independent indicator for the generalization score.